-On this episode I’m delighted to sit down with former Syrian refugee, medical student, entrepreneur, and Peace By Chocolate founder Tareq Hadhad.
+On this episode, I’m delighted to sit down with former Syrian refugee, medical student, entrepreneur, and Peace By Chocolate founder Tareq Hadhad.

-In the election of 2015, then candidate for Prime Minister, Justin Trudeau, pledged if his party won the election, his new Liberal government would begin effort to bring 25,000 Syrians displaced by the war to resettle in Canada.
+In the election of 2015, then a candidate for Prime Minister, Justin Trudeau, pledged if his party won the election, his new Liberal government would begin an effort to bring 25,000 Syrians displaced by the war to resettle in Canada.

 Among the families selected were the Hadhads.

 Tareq had been studying medicine when hostilities broke out in Syria and his father was running a well establish chocolate manufacturing business in Damascus.